dheimgartner/XRPyApp/README.md

 ## Idea

-We have some Python functionality (in `src`) that we want to use in R. The key is to generate `ProxyClasses` and `ProxyFunctions` that wrap this API.
+We have some Python functionality (in `inst/python`) that we want to use in R. The key is to generate `ProxyClasses` and `ProxyFunctions` that wrap this API.
 In particular the src repo needs to be added to the Python path, s.t. the modules can be imported.
 The `setPythonClass()` and `setPythonFunction()` calls require access to metadata and therefore need to be called in a load action.
-Alternatively, we could use a setup step (`src/tools` script) that generates the source code during development.
+Alternatively, we could use a setup step (`inst/tools` script) that generates the source code during development.
 For the latter approach you can refer to the `shakespeare` package (https://github.com/johnmchambers/shakespeare/).

+## Might be of interest

+The `XRPython` package uses `reticulate` under the hood (but conveys the idea of the `XR` interface structure).
+Reticulate uses an **embedded** Python interpreter.
+You can refer to the `src` folder for a minimal hint how this works.
+An alternative would be to use an **external** process (s.a. the `XRJulia` package).
+In particular, this would be non-blocking but the IPC might be a little less efficient than when embedded... (?)

 ## Some issues (notes to myself)